Let’s Go Fishing!

 Final Fishing Thoughts

-There are times when a fisherman or a fishing woman, is enable to connect with an uncooperative fish.
+There are times when a fisherman or a fishing woman, is unable to connect with an uncooperative fish.

 If you have comments, questions, or suggestions, on how to land that elusive quarry, I would be most appreciative to hear about them.
-You can Contact Me, at this link, to drop me a few yards of fishing line!
+You can comment in the space below to drop me a few yards of the fishing line!